Read time: 3 minutes

 - Implement action items and track performance over time, using analytics to determine what’s working and what’s not.

 Businesses everywhere already know how vital their website is to their overall marketing efforts.
 In many cases, it’s their primary point of contact with customers, a company’s public face and the most visible symbol of their presence in the digital economy.
-Despite that importance, it’s not uncommon for businesses to let their websites exist in autopilot, expecting it to deliver consistent value and high return on investment.
+Despite its importance, it’s not uncommon for businesses to let their websites exist on autopilot, expecting them to deliver consistent value and high return on investment.

 The truth is that the average business website only remains viable for two to three years without a redesign.
-In between, there are also all kinds of updates and changes that should be taking place to make sure the website keeps meeting the marketing imperatives it was designed for.
+In between, there are updates and changes that should take place to make sure the website meets current web development standards and continues to focus on the marketing strategy currently in place.
 It’s never too early for businesses to review their website’s performance and set some goals and objectives for the year ahead.
 Here’s how.

 Figure out the Point